pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 00 - Prequisite - AI Foundry Resource Creation/01-Create-Azure-Foundry-Project.md

 ![Fill in Details](images/airg.png)
 - Give a name for the Azure AI Foundry resource.
 Please use this name as the lab environment will not let you use another name - +++**ai-foundry-@lab.LabInstance.Id**+++ (eg ai-foundry-53439517).
 - Choose a Region (eg East US 2)
-- Give Default project name (eg deafultProject)
+- Keep the Default project name.
+The lab environment will not let you use another name (firstProject).
 - Click **Next** button.
 Use this as a reference image for details but choose the existing resource group and fill in the rest of the details

 ![Fill in Details](images/fill_in_details_for_ai_foundry_resource.png)